a-flyleaf/ygbtdm/au/notyet/iv.md

 <figure><img src="https://via.placeholder.com/400x300.png" alt=""/>
 <figcaption><span class="x">Image: </span>[similar to the last one?
 Caleb has moved slightly closer.]</figcaption></figure>

-You mumbled something about yet another, this one missing, that <span class="dlg">"Your *friend* there probably has something to do with it, and now I'm blabbing everything to you like an idiot...."</span> You told yourself you were going to keep them in line.
+You mumbled something about yet another, this one missing, that <span class="dlg">"Your *friend* there probably has something to do with it, and now I'm blabbing everything to you like an idiot...."</span> You wanted to think you could keep them in line.
 What a night, huh?

 In short: you were vulnerable.
 And I had to take the chance.